Kansas City Aerospace Short Course

 Who should attend?

-The course is designed for all aircraft design areas including electrical, avionics, and HIRF/lightning engineers and aircraft technicians.
-Aircraft managers and project engineers working in electrical/avionics related areas should also attend.
+The course is designed for all aircraft design areas including certification engineers and managers, electrical, avionics, HIRF & lightning engineers, DO-160 laboratory and aircraft technicians.
+Aircraft managers, project engineers, and all other system engineers working in electrical/avionics/HIRF/lightning/EWIS-related areas should also attend.

 $2,595 (early registration)